bloomberg/chromium.bb/README.md

 ### Build

-To build and run all pre-submit checks (including type and lint checks), use:
+To build and run all pre-submit checks (including type and lint checks and unittests), use:

 ```sh
 grunt pre